openpaperwork/paperwork/README.markdown

 Papers are organized into documents.
 Each document contains pages.

-It uses mainly 2 other pieces of software:
+It uses mainly 3 other pieces of software:

 * Sane: To scan the pages
-* Tesseract: To extract the words from the pages
+* Tesseract: To extract the words from the pages (OCR)
+* GTK/Glade: For the user interface

 Page orientation is automatically guessed using Tesseract.